AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 **Q: How can I review transactions for a specific month?**
 A: Use the optional month filter on incomes (`list-income d/<YYYY-MM>`).

-**Q: Can categories or descriptions include spaces?**
+**Q: Can descriptions include spaces?**
 A: Yes.
-Everything following a prefix is read until the next prefix, so `c/Office Supplies` and `des/New laptop bag` both work.
+However, descriptions must be the last argument declared, as `des/` will consume the rest of the line.

 **Q: Why was my date rejected even though it looks correct?**
 A: Ensure the date is valid on the calendar and in `YYYY-MM-DD` format.